 Fiat’s post-war models were largely pre-war models until funds were available to develop a new generation of modern cars, so the mildly-revised 500C Topolino, the 1100B and 1500E soldiered on until 1950, when Dante Giacosa and his team introduced the all-new 1400 saloon.

-The new 1400 model and the subsequent modern range, which turned Fiat into one of the biggest auto manufacturers and industrial businesses in the world, is dealt with in FIAT, the Second Fifty Years 1950-1999, Volume 2.
-This book is currently being researched and written, scheduled for publication in early 2020.
+The new 1400 model and the subsequent modern range, which turned Fiat into one of the biggest auto manufacturers and industrial businesses in the world, is dealt with in FIAT, the Second Fifty Years 1950-1999, Volume 2, now available from the Shop on this website.